UmerCodez/DroidPad/README.md

   "value": 1.4
 }
 ```
-For Bluetooth LE connections, dragging the slider thumb generates a `CSV` message in the format: `<id>,<value>`.
+For **Bluetooth** and **Bluetooth LE** connections, dragging the slider thumb generates a `CSV` message in the format: `<id>,<value>`.

 - The `value` field represents the current position of the slider.
 - The value is always within the range of the minimum and maximum values specified during the slider's configuration.

 ---

-## Important Note for Bluetooth Low Energy
+## Important Note for Bluetooth and Bluetooth Low Energy
-A long Bluetooth device name can cause advertisement failure.
+A long Bluetooth device name can cause advertisement failure (In case of BLE).
 To avoid this issue, use a shorter name.
 In your device's Bluetooth settings, change the Bluetooth device name to five or fewer characters, such as `dev`.

 For devices running **Android 12 or higher**, you also need to ensure that your app has the necessary Bluetooth permissions.
 To do this, go to the app's system settings and grant the required **Nearby Devices** permission.
-Without this permission, the app cannot advertise Bluetooth services.
+Without this permission, the app won't be able to advertise Bluetooth LE services or access paired devices when using Bluetooth Classic.

 ## Testing the connection
 You can test the connections with Websocket,TCP, UDP servers and BLE client provided in [https://github.com/umer0586/droidpad-python-examples](https://github.com/umer0586/droidpad-python-examples)